-Ejisu_1, an MTN cell site located in Ejisu, was chosen for the study.
-The dimension of the shelter is 3 m \times 2.47 m \times 2.45 m (L \times B \times H).
+Ejisu\1, an MTN cell site located in Ejisu, was chosen for the study.
+The dimension of the shelter is $3 \text{ m} \times 2.47 \text{ m} \times 2.45 \text{ m} (L \times B \times H)$ .
 The shelter is a movable sealed cabin consisting of sandwiched insulated panels between galvanised pre-coated steel sheets with polyurethane as a filling material.
 The floor is comprised of thick marine plywood with PVC antistatic flooring on top.
-The primary roof is protected from direct sunlight and moisture by a secondary slanting roof.
+A secondary slanting roof protects The primary roof from direct sunlight and moisture.
 Heavy-duty hinges hold the door in place.
 The shelter is mounted on a concrete pedestal and is supported by a galvanised I-beam base frame.
 The shelter has no windows; however, it does include a Roxtec access point for a cable.
 Two DC split air conditioners have been fitted for cooling.
-Figure 3 is a picture of the Ejisu_1 Cell Site Shelter.
+Figure 3 is a picture of the Ejisu\1 Cell Site Shelter.

-Figure 3: Picture of the Shelter in Ejisu_1 Cell Site
+Figure 3: Shelter in Ejisu\1 Cell Site